jordanallred/Rubik/README.md

-# SoftwareProcessRubik
+# Rubik
-Spring 2023 Rubik Project Repository
+A web app microservice that solves a Rubik's cube with integrity and authenticity checking